Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Algorithm and Theory for Linear Bandits

-Much more effort is devoted to designing a confidence set that fully exploits the variance information.
-Although we have proved \theoremref{thm:m0m1}, a Bernstein-style variance-aware concentration inequality that only uses empirical variances, it is for real-valued random variables, and it remains unclear how to generalize it to the linear regression setting, which is crucial for building confidence sets for linear bandits.
-Previous works built up their confidence ellipsoids based on analyzing the convergence of the ordinary ridged least square estimator \citep{dani2008Stochastic,abbasi2011improved}, or the weighted one \citep{zhou2020nearly}.
+More effort is devoted to designing a confidence set that fully exploits the variance information.
+Note Theorem~\ref{thm:m0m1} is for real-valued random variables, and it remains unclear how to generalize it to the linear regression setting, which is crucial for building confidence sets for linear bandits.
+Previous works built up their confidence sets based on analyzing the ordinary ridged least square estimator \citep{dani2008Stochastic,abbasi2011improved}, or the weighted one \citep{zhou2020nearly}.